CuriousTech/GoldenChute/README.md

 **Windows app:**
 Extract the exe and move it to somewhere like C:\Goldenamte.
-Right click on the exe, and select "Show more Options" then select "Create shortcut" then move the shortcut to:
-  C:\Users\\[Your Account]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup
-Double-click to run the app.
 Clicking on the top-right corner of the app will hide it.
 Right-click for context menu (settings, quit, clear log/chart)
 The outage log (top right area, hidden when small) is blank until an entry is created.
 Entries are comma delimited lines saved in a file in the local exe folder, named ups_log.txt (or ups_log1.txt for the 2nd instance...).